steve-perkins/ResumeFodder/themes/positive-custom/README.md

 Theme: Positive
 ===============
-A dynamic technical résumé theme for FluentCV.
+A modified version of hacksalot's 'positive' theme for FluentCV.

 ![](positive.png)